eherdter/FunData/README.md

 # FunData

-A repository to store R scripts and Python Notebooks for miscellaneous data projects.
+A repository to store R scripts and Python Notebooks for data projects associated with the Udacity Data Analyst program.
-Not work related.

 ## Contents:
 1. A weather analysis.